DavidLGoldberg/qolor/README.md

 ## Settings

 Two stylistic flavors.
 Underline or a border box.
+Really more of a placeholder for now.
+Hopefully this might facilitate a pull request etc.

 ## TODO